bagdeabhishek/bagdeabhishek.github.io/musings/personalized-photo-selection-with-vlms/index.md

 **What it is good at:** low-data transfer, semantic awareness, and supporting downstream lightweight heads.

-**What it does not solve well:** direct alignment to one user's preference without extra supervision.
+**What it does not solve well:** direct alignment to one user’s preference without extra supervision.

 Representative references:
 - VILA (2023)